 Hi I’m Valerio, software engineer from Italy and CTO at Inspector.

 As you probably know Bagisto is a great e-commerce platform based on Laravel framework.
-It is “developer oriented”, so it is very common to implement custom extension or use those of other developers by installing external packages.
+It is “developer oriented”, so it is very common to implement our extension or use those of other developers by installing external packages.

 If you are responsible to keep a bagisto implementation fully operational you probably know that any issue can expose you to competitive or financial risks.